 Thanks once again for your time Laura.
 As always, it’s been lots of fun chatting with you and incredibly insightful too.

-You can catch Laura in the new series of Your Home Made Perfect on Channel 4 in April.
+You can catch Laura in the new series of Your Home Made Perfect on BBC 2, starting in June.
 And, if you can’t wait till then, Laura’s book Handbook of Home Design: An Architect's Blueprint for Shaping your Home, is out now!

 Laura Jane Clark is a strong believer in creating beautiful yet practical homes, with over 15 years’ experience designing, extending and building houses on a budget.
 Having founded her own studio, Lamp Architects, Laura found fame when her renovation of an underground toilet in Crystal Palace featured on Amazing Spaces with George Clarke in 2012.
 Since then, she has featured as a guest judge on the Channel 4 series “Shed of the Year”, showcased her flair for transforming unloved houses on Ugly House to Lovely House, and is now starring in the fourth series of the BBC series Your Home Made Perfect.